 In this page: FDI in Figures | What to consider if you invest in Peru | Procedures Relative to Foreign Investment | Investment Opportunities

-According to the Economist Business Environment, Peru ranks 48 out of the 82 countries reviewed for their investment climate.
-Peru's attractiveness for FDI comes from its low cost of wages compared to developed countries and its non-restrictive policy on dividends.
+Peru's attractiveness for FDI comes from its inexpensive labour compared to developed countries and its non-restrictive policy on dividends.
 Other positive points in investing in Peru are its abundant natural resources, developed domestic market, and its closeness to the Chilean, Colombian and Mexican markets as together they form the Pacific Alliance.
 The country has an investment promotion agency, ProInversion, which seeks to attract foreign investment particularly in free trade zones and the country's infrastructure sector.
 However, even though the Peruvian government is open to attracting FDI in the country, the authorities need to reduce customs barriers, make the tax legislation more flexible, improve the efficiency of public institutions and strengthen the rule of law in order to keep the country attractive to investors.
 In recent years, Peru has been enhancing its strategy to improve the business climate and the country has implemented policies that made it easier to invest in the country, mainly by simplifying post-registration procedures.
 Some potential barriers to investing in Peru include a high vulnerability to commodity prices, lack of infrastructure, a slow and bureaucratic legal framework, and corruption.
-Among the most notable investments to happen in the country in recent years are the construction of the mega-port of Chancay by the Chinese state-owned Cosco Shipping Ports for about USD 3 billion, and the Amazon Waterway, a USS 95-million initiative involving China’s Sinohydro.
+Peru ranks 76th among the 132 economies on the Global Innovation Index 2023 and 49th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |